 On March 21, 2019, as directed and approved by the Audit Committee of the Company's Board of Directors, the Company formally dismissed Raich Ende Malter & Co.
-LLP as the Company's independent accountant.
+LLP ("Raich") as the Company's independent accountant, and appointed Baker the Company's independent accountant.

 Raich had audited the Company's financial statements for the fiscal years ended December 31, 2016 through December 31, 2018.
 The audit reports of Raich on the Company's financial statements for the years ended December 31, 2016, 2017, and 2018, did not contain any adverse opinion or disclaimer of opinion, nor were they qualified or modified as to uncertainty, audit scope or accounting principle.
-During the period from Raich's appointment as the Company's independent accountant through the date of this Proxy Statement, there have been no disagreements with Raich on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Raich, would have caused it to make reference to the subject matter of the disagreements in connection with its report.
+During the period from Raich's appointment as the Company's independent accountant through the date of this Proxy Statement, there had been no disagreements with Raich on any matter of accounting principles or practices, financial statement disclosure, or auditing scope or procedure, which disagreements, if not resolved to the satisfaction of Raich, would have caused it to make reference to the subject matter of the disagreements in connection with its report.
 There were no reportable events as defined in Item 304(a)(1)(v) of Regulation S-K.

-On March 25, 2019, as directed and approved by the Audit Committee of the Company's Board of Directors, the Company formally retained Baker Tilly Virchow Krause LLP as the Company's independent accountant, effective immediately, subject to ratification of the appointment by the Company's stockholders at the Company's Annual Meeting of Stockholders to be held on May 15, 2019.
+On March 25, 2019, as directed and approved by the Audit Committee of the Company's Board of Directors, the Company formally retained Baker as the Company's independent accountant, effective immediately, subject to ratification of the appointment by the Company's stockholders at the Company's Annual Meeting of Stockholders, which took place on May 15, 2019 and at which the retention of Baker as the Company's independent accountant was ratified.
 During the two previous fiscal years and through the date of its retention, the Company had not consulted with Baker regarding either the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that might be rendered on the financial statements of the Company, as well as any matters or reportable events described in Items 304(a)(2)(i) or (ii) of Regulation S-K.